do-i-know-it/MSBuildForGitHubActions/README.md

 ## Future works

-- Writes README.md completely.
-- Writes how to set up configuration for another repository.
+- Writes usage for other repositories.
+- Adds templates.
+  - pull request
+  - issue
+- Updates to write release note.

+## License

+This repository is under the [MIT License](https://opensource.org/licenses/mit-license.php), see [LICENSE](./LICENSE.txt).